Charrr/pepper_irl/README.md

 ## Customize the behavior
-There are certain parameters that you can change in the diagram according to your wish.
+There are certain parameters that you can change in the diagram according to your wish. <br>

-1. The words that trigger Pepper's recognition:
+1. The words that trigger Pepper's recognition: <br>
     On each SpeechRecognition box, click the wrench icon at the bottom left.
 There you can input the words that you want Pepper to recognize. (use semicolon to separate single words)
-2. The texts that Pepper says:
+2. The texts that Pepper says: <br>
     Directly edit in the TextEdit boxs.
-3. The trajectory that Pepper walks:
+3. The trajectory that Pepper walks: <br>
     On the MoveTo box, click the wrench icon.
 There you can edit how far you want Pepper to move. (x being the forward direction, y the perpendicular)
-4. The short interval before Pepper speaks:
+4. The short interval before Pepper speaks: <br>
     On the Wait box, click the wrench icon.
 There you can tune the length of the interval.